 When I was a grad student at the School of the Art Institute of Chicago, we had all these tools like photocopiers that we took apart and used in unique ways.
 We explored the possibilities aside from their intended uses,” he said, adding, “We did this with minimal instruction and had to develop a fearlessness about trying new things.”

 At Rising Star Graphics, Banks quickly discovered that teaching others was a key component to the success or failure of his endeavors.
 “Keeping a company alive meant being ahead of the curve and learning the value of teaching others how to adapt to change,” he recalled.
 “Teaching was always the centerpiece.
 Your clients had to learn the same approach or they wouldn’t succeed.
+Clients range anywhere from corporate conglomerates to local dry cleaning software and technology solutions.
 They would have a tool that worked for a couple of years and the techniques that went along with it.
 If they didn’t follow our lead and keep up with the constant change, they floundered or were outdated.”

 Prior to developing the Creative Strategy program at JFK University, Banks previously served as director of the MFA in Emergent Media program at Champlain College, as well as Program Lead for Digital Entertainment, Chair of the Media School, and Interim Dean of Media & Communications at National University.

 “Once I focused on teaching, I saw that if the students didn’t understand not only the tools, but also how to adapt to the next version of the tool, then they couldn’t excel.
 It was a logical step to look more at the underlying process than the rote knowledge of operating a particular tool or software.”